AppFair/appfair.github.io/index.md

   * The "Malware Removal Tool" (MRT) process remediates infections based on automatic updates of system data files and security information.
 The MRT removes malware upon receiving updated information, and it continues to check for infections over time.

-### Does the integrate phase run an App's test cases?
+### Does the integrate stage run an App's test cases?

-The `integrate-release` phases of the fair-ground are run in the trusted environment of the base repository by way of a [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) GitHub action.
+The `integrate-release` stages of the fair-ground are run in the trusted environment of the base repository by way of a [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) GitHub action.
-These phases only run a minimal amount of code that is defined by the App fork: the code that is defined in the `Package.swift` file, which is run in the [restrictive sandboxed environment of the Swift Package Manager](https://swift.org/blog/swift-4-0-released/#package-manager-updates).
+These stages only run a minimal amount of code that is defined by the App fork: the code that is defined in the `Package.swift` file, which is run in the [restrictive sandboxed environment of the Swift Package Manager](https://swift.org/blog/swift-4-0-released/#package-manager-updates).
 Since arbitrary code execution could threaten the secure environment of the base repository, and because the fair-ground's build process needs to be able to create and release apps quickly, it does not run any test code for the apps it builds.

 Note, though, that your own repository's fork will come with the `.github/workflows/validate_app.yml` workflow file, which *does* run your unit tests in your own forked repository, provided that you explicitly enable actions for the repository.